-To qualify for the real property homestead exemption, the applicant must own the occupied property as one of the types of owners described below.
-The seven types of owners listed are not exclusive.
+To qualify for the real property homestead exemption, the applicant must own the occupied property.
+The following forms of ownership must be considered as ownership for homestead exemption purposes, but the seven types of owners listed are not exclusive.
 Because the homestead exemption contemplates a reduction in tax for a resident, the applicant generally must be an individual.
-For example, corporations, limited liability companies, or partnerships are not generally acceptable owners.
-However, there are exceptions to this rule.
+For example, corporations, limited liability companies, or partnerships are not acceptable owners.